-This Fact Sheet shall be read together with the detailed information about the ESG characteristics of this sub-fund which is described in the SFDR Annex.
+This Fact Sheet must be read in conjunction with the detailed information on the ESG characteristics of this sub-fund as described in the SFDR Annex.

 The objective of the sub-fund is to use discretionary management to benefit from the performance of the market in high yield bonds and issued by private sector issuers, and to outperform the benchmark.
 These high yield securities are generally poorly rated and exposed to higher credit risk and liquidity risk than more highly rated securities; they may be subject to greater market value fluctuations and lower liquidity.